-PART II: Official Performance Procedures
+PART B: Official Performance Procedures

-Section 1: Definitions
+Section 16: Definitions

-- 1.01 Band A musical ensemble in which all participating members are registered at the same high school, or one where the members are part of a single band with a recognized joint program and membership in such band is the only high school marching program offered to Students.
-Also eligible are Students from all feeder elementary, junior high, middle schools, or other educational environments (that do not offer a high school marching program) and are otherwise eligible for participation, as permitted and defined by state law or school policies. - 1.02 Band Director / Assistant Band Director Are certified teachers who are hired by the school as full-time classroom teachers and/or teachers of record for the marching band. - 1.03 Drum Major A Student conductor, including other performing Students conducting for a limited period during a Performance. - 1.04 Electronic Instrument Any electronic component that produces and/or amplifies sound - 1.05 Live and in Real Time Performance on the field through the traditional use of a musical instrument (including the voice) or electronically on a "one stroke, one note" basis. - 1.06 Music Organized sound, having the elements of melody, harmony, and/or rhythm through time. - 1.07 One Stroke, One Note The production of music using any device, provided each individual note is produced by a separate trigger ("stroke") by a student. - 1.08 Performance The musical and visual program presented for adjudication. - 1.09 Performance Area The entire surface of the stadium (field surface) and the physical space above it. - 1.10 Performance Field A regulation size American football field with end zones, including from fifteen (15) feet in front of the regulation field to the back limit of the field surface, normally the back grandstand or wall.
-(See Figure 1) - 1.11 Prerecorded Music Music in any form (single or multiple voices and/or instruments) previously taken directly or indirectly from a live source (including amateur or professional performance). - 1.12 Sample Any captured sound that can be triggered on an electronic instrument. - 1.13 Sequenced Music Music pre-constructed from one or more electronic sources (including audio samples, synthesizers, etc.).
-Prerecorded and sequenced music are treated identically in the rules. - 1.14 Sound Effect All sounds other than music or spoken text, e.g., the sound of twisting metal, falling rain, etc. Permission must be obtained for use of any copyrighted material. - 1.15 Spectator Area The seating areas and aisles; generally, the entire stadium other than the Performance Area. - 1.16 Student A person currently enrolled in a high school or a lower grade school or educational environment, as permitted by state law and/or school policy. - 1.17 Tempo-Specific Sample Any sample from which tempo, through rhythmic intent, can be derived relative to the moment.
+- 16.01 Band A musical ensemble in which all participating members are registered at the same high school, or one where the members are part of a single band with a recognized joint program and membership in such band is the only high school marching program offered to Students.
+Also eligible are Students from all feeder elementaries, junior highs, middle schools, or other educational environments (that do not offer a high school marching program) and are otherwise eligible for participation, as permitted and defined by state law or school policies. - 16.02 Band Director / Assistant Band Director Are certified teachers who are hired by the school as full-time classroom teachers and/or teachers of record for the marching band. - 16.03 Drum Major A Student conductor, including other performing Students conducting for a limited period during a Performance. - 16.04 Electronic Instrument Any electronic component that produces and/or amplifies sound. - 16.05 Live and in Real Time Performance on the field through the traditional use of a musical instrument (including the voice) or electronically on a "one stroke, one note" basis. - 16.06 Music Organized sound, having the elements of melody, harmony, and/or rhythm through time. - 16.07 One Stroke, One Note The production of music using any device, provided each individual note is produced by a separate trigger ("stroke") by a student.
+(Exception: Spoken text/narration can be triggered by one stroke, assuming spoken word is void of rhythmic intent.) - 16.08 Performance The musical and visual program presented for adjudication. - 16.09 Performance Area The entire surface of the stadium (field surface) and the physical space above it. - 16.10 Performance Field A regulation size American football field with end zones, including from fifteen (15) feet in front of the regulation field to the back limit of the field surface, normally the back grandstand or wall.
+(See Figure 1) - 16.11 Prerecorded Music Music in any form (single or multiple voices and/or instruments) previously taken directly or indirectly from a live source (including amateur or professional performance). - 16.12 Sample Any captured sound that can be triggered on an electronic instrument. - 16.13 Sequenced Music Music pre-constructed from one or more electronic sources (including audio samples, synthesizers, etc.).
+Prerecorded and sequenced music are treated identically in the rules. - 16.14 Sound Effect All sounds other than music or spoken text, e.g., the sound of twisting metal, falling rain, etc. Permission must be obtained for use of any copyrighted material. - 16.15 Spectator Area The seating areas and aisles; generally, the entire stadium other than the Performance Area. - 16.16 Spoken Text Narration, voiceover, or spoken word that is void of any rhythmic intent. - 16.17 Student A person currently enrolled in a high school or a lower grade school or educational environment, as permitted by state law and/or school policy.

+16.18 Tempo-Specific Sample - Any sample from which tempo, through rhythmic intent, can be derived relative to the moment.
 This includes sequenced music, looping, and sustained effects with rhythmic intent.
 Tempo-Specific samples and musical loops are not permitted during the Performance.

-Section 2: Field Markings
+Section 17: Field Markings